Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Introduction

 The mathematical content of this paper starts from the next section, which provides the functional analytic framework surrounding Maxwell's equations and the nonlinear boundary condition.
-Time-harmonic bounds for the potential operators in terms of norms associated to the functional analytic setting of the nonlinearity (namely $\bL^p$-spaces) are shown.

 Time-dependent nonlinear boundary integral equations are derived in Section~$3$ and a continuous stability result is formulated and proven.
 Section~$4$ introduces the Runge-Kutta convolution quadrature and gives a time-discrete scheme.
-Further introduced are time-discrete transmission problems, the foundation of the subsequent error analysis.
-A novel bound, reminiscent of partial integration, for difference formulas of convolution quadrature based on Runge-Kutta multistage methods is shown.
-Time-discrete jump conditions of the time-discrete Calderón operator are shown, preparing the main result.

-The error analysis is then conducted in Section~$5$, which starts with the introduction and application of boundary elements.
-An intermediate result gives bounds for the fully discrete numerical solution, without assumptions on the exact solution, in terms of the incidental wave.
-This result, combined with the preparation in the previous section, enables the error analysis, under assumptions on the exact solution.
+The error analysis is then conducted in Section~$5$, in which rate-specific error bounds are shown for the numerical solution on the boundary $\Gamma$ and in the domain $\Omega$.
 Finally, Section~6 presents numerical experiments.
-Convergence plots give empirical error rates and visualize an example simulation of a scattered wave for a given scatterer.
+Convergence plots give empirical error rates and visualize an example simulation of a scattered wave for a given scatterer. \erev